Resume

 How to put “bilingual” on a resume?

 Mention your bilingual ability in a “Languages” section, stating the languages you’re fluent in, like “Bilingual in English and Spanish.”
-You can also weave this into your resume summary or work experience to show how being bilingual has benefited past roles and added value to your work.
+You can also weave this into your resume summary orto show how being bilingual has benefited past roles and added value to your work.
 For example, you could say, “Delivered bilingual customer service, improving satisfaction rates by 20%.”

 What are examples of language skills?